Born in Karlsruhe in 1955, Matthias Politycki now lives in Hamburg and Munich.

 Politycki may be one of the best-known German prose writers, but at his heart of hearts, he is a poet.
 Recently honoured with a hefty Collected Poems “2017-1987” by his long-term publisher Hoffmann und Campe, he continues to write metrically informed, subtly ironical, and often fabulously attentive poems about his un-digital, un-automated, human, and humane everyday life.

 Among his many prizes and awards, a “non-residence” on a cruise ship stands out, which formed the basis for a satirical novel about this peculiar form of travelling.
 Intercultural encounters are frequently addressed in Matthias Politycki’s poems too, always in ways that defy the conventional but aim for wisdom.

-Matthias Politycki was a writer in residence in several universities in recent years, including Queen Mary, University of London.
+Matthias Politycki has been a writer in residence in several universities in recent years, including Queen Mary University of London.
 He is a member of German P.E.N. and the Academy of Arts in Hamburg.
 (2019)